How to control your home stereo with Alexa or Google Home

 The Google Home voice assistant uses Wi-Fi to connect to other audio gear.
 To super size the sound, you'll need gear that has Google's Chromecast audio built in (also known as Google Cast).
 Fortunately, there are lots of products to choose from.

-The latest home theater receivers from Onkyo and Sony are compatible with Chromecast.
+There are several home theaters with Chromecast built-in.
 Those are great choices for adding Google Home to your main system.

 There are also sound bars and powered speakers with Chromecast built in.
 I have the Polk Mag Mini sound bar in my living room, so I tried it out with the Google Home.
 The setup was straightforward and painless: